crossplane/crossplane/design/one-pager-stack-cli.md

   - `curl -s -o /usr/local/bin/kubectl-crossplane-stack-init /url/directly/to/the/script/somewhere >/dev/null`
   - More curls until all the scripts are downloaded
   - `chmod +x /usr/local/bin/kubectl-crossplane-*`
+  - This could be wrapped into a script so it could be a one-liner if the block of commands gets too long.
 * Navigate to the project directory
   - `cd myproject`
 * Run init